Cruciferous Vegetables and Colon Cancer Prevention: What the Research Shows, Plus Easy Ways to Enjoy More of These Foods

 Final Thoughts

-There’s no single “magic bullet” for protecting against colon cancer.
-But your everyday choices really do add up and can make a big difference over time.
+While there’s no single “magic bullet” for protecting against colon cancer, your everyday choices really do add up and can make a meaningful difference over time.
 Remember that what you do most often matters most.
-So, take a moment to celebrate the things you’re already doing well and then choose one or two new habits to build.
+So, take a moment to celebrate the things you’re already doing well and then choose one or two new habits to build upon.

-Want help figuring out where to start — or support in making those habits or your healthy eating goals stick?
-Schedule a free Whole Health strategy call with me and let’s talk about your goals and whether your insurance benefits will cover your nutrition visits with me.
+If you’d like help figuring out where to start — or support in making those habits or your healthy eating goals stick, I invite you to schedule a free Whole Health strategy call with me to talk about your goals and whether your insurance benefits will cover your nutrition visits with me.

 Next